-Controlling new psychoactive substances
+Legal approaches to controlling new psychoactive substances

 Recent years have witnessed a proliferation of new psychoactive substances becoming available in Europe.
-This can be illustrated through the rise in notifications of new substances to the EU early warning system, from just 14 per year in 2005 to 73 in 2012.
+This can be illustrated through the rise in notifications of new substances to the EU Early Warning System, from just 14 in 2005 to 101 in 2014.
 Some of these substances will find their way onto the market, packaged and promoted as 'natural' or 'legal' products, in specialised physical and online shops.
-In particular, Internet sales of new drugs means that the expanding global network cuts across national boundaries and jurisdictions.